 What is Quarriers retention period for keeping your personal information?

-Quarriers are required to hold your personal information for the full duration of your volunteering with us and our Retention Policy stipulates up to 6 years after your volunteering ceases.
+Quarriers is required to hold your personal information for the full duration of your volunteering with us and our Retention Policy stipulates up to six years after your volunteering ceases.

-Please note that as Quarriers are a current active participant in the Scottish Child Abuse Inquiry, we are restricted from destroying files of ex volunteers until such times that the Scottish Child Abuse Inquiry is concluded and confirms that these restrictions have been lifted.
+Please note that as Quarriers is currently an active participant in the Scottish Child Abuse Inquiry, we are restricted from destroying files of ex volunteers until such times that the Scottish Child Abuse Inquiry is concluded and confirms that these restrictions have been lifted.

 What are your rights as an individual in regards to how your data is used?

 Where there is a legal basis for Quarriers to hold your personal information, you have the right to request access to this information; however, you do not have the right to request its erasure, to its portability or to restrict or object to its processing.